top of page

 Laboratory Medicine Interest Group

-The Lab Medicine Interest Group (LMIG) aims to garner interest in and provide early exposure to a wide range of medical specialties that can be categorized under Lab Medicine.
-Lab medicine includes pathology, microbiology, biochemistry, transfusion medicine and more.
-The LMIG hopes to not only garner career interest in lab-related fields, but also emphasize the role and relevance of lab specialties in patient care for all medical students, including those who may be interested in pursuing a career other than in lab medicine.
-Private Facebook link: https://www.facebook.com/groups/uoftlmig
+The Laboratory Medicine Interest Group (LMIG) aims to garner interest in and provide early exposure to a wide range of medical specialties that can be categorized under Laboratory Medicine.
+Laboratory medicine includes pathology, microbiology, biochemistry, transfusion medicine and more.
+The LMIG hopes to not only garner career interest in lab-related fields, but also emphasize the role and relevance of laboratory specialties in patient care for all medical students, including those who may be interested in pursuing a career other than in laboratory medicine.
+All students are invited to participate in Case of the Month events and the annual Laboratory Medicine Meet & Greet.

 UofT Med Dance Team